 Knowing how to cook each variety can maximize their flavors.
 Here are cooking methods suited to each kind of squash:

-• Roasting: Roasting brings out the natural sweetness of squash.
-Cut them in half, scoop out the seeds, and brush with olive oil.
-Roast in the oven until tender — typically at about 400°F (200°C) for 25-45 minutes, depending on the size.
+- Roasting: Roasting highlights the natural sweetness of squash.
+Halve them, scoop out the seeds, brush with olive oil.
+Roast in the oven until tender — usually at around 400°F (200°C) for 25-45 minutes, depending on size.

-When selecting squash, opt for those with firm skin, avoiding any soft spots.
-Seasonal squash is best enjoyed from early summer to fall, but many varieties can be stored for extended periods.
-For fresh produce, check local farmers’ markets or trusted sources like LocalHarvest.
+Choose squash with firm skin and no soft spots.
+Seasonal squash is at its best between early summer and fall, but most varieties keep well for long stretches of time.
+For fresh produce, look to local farmers’ markets or trusted resources like LocalHarvest.

 Discover more about squash varieties and recipes on sites like EatingWell and Jamie Oliver.